Mystic is understood as everything related to mysticism. To the spiritual connection that individuals can develop with the extra-terrestrial.

-The mystical term is an adjective of the qualifying type that is used, then, to designate people or situations that have to do with mysticism or mysticism.
+The mystical term is an adjective that is used to designate people or situations that have to do with mysticism.

-The mystical term comes from the Greek myo, which means to close the eyes, and from myeomai, which means to be initiated.
+The mystical term comes from the Greek myo, which means to close the eyes.
+And from myeomai, which means to be initiated.

-An experience is mystical when it can not be verified by reason or by the senses, since it comes from spiritual self-knowledge
+An experience is mystical when it can not be verified by reason or by the senses.
+Since it comes from spiritual self-knowledge.

-But also often in the way of dressing, in the way of communicating, in the rather peaceful, relaxed or calm attitudes that he possesses and that they have to do, without doubt, with that intimate relationship with what we can not understand rationally.
+But also often in the way of dressing, in the way of communicating, in the rather peaceful, relaxed or calm attitudes that he possesses and that they have to do.
+Without doubt, with that intimate relationship with what we can not understand rationally.

 Mystics in the Christian religious tradition

 In mysticism it is intended that the human soul connect with the soul of God and that union is known as the unitive way.
 It should be noted that in the Christian tradition prayer is one of the paths used by mystics.

-In the oriental tradition
+The oriental tradition

 In the Indian tradition of the Vedas and Buddhism there are approaches in this line.
 Certain meditation techniques or the practice of yoga incorporate a mystical sense of existence.